zalando/postgres-operator/docs/reference/cluster_manifest.md

   memory requests for the Postgres container.
 Optional, overrides the `default_memory_request` operator configuration parameter.

+* **hugepages-2Mi**
+  hugepages-2Mi requests for the sidecar container.
+  Optional, defaults to not set.

+* **hugepages-1Gi**
+  1Gi hugepages requests for the sidecar container.
+  Optional, defaults to not set.

 ### Limits

 CPU and memory limits for the Postgres container.